 Reach the church of Santa Maria dell’Itria, the Cathedral of San Giorgio and enjoy a spectacular view of Ragusa Ibla from the Church of Santa Maria delle Scale.

 Take advantage of the eighth day to return to Catania, return the car and leave the airport.
-If you have more days available, instead, take a look at this 15-day tour of Sicily.
+If you have more days available, instead, take a look at this 15-day Sicily itinerary.

 FAQ – Questions with answers

 How to get around during a trip to Eastern Sicily?

 The most practical choice is to rent a car and move around in this way.
 This will give you maximum freedom when moving.

 If you prefer to avoid renting and travel by public transport, you should know that you will be able to reach most of the destinations on this itinerary as the main cities are well connected.